 - There is a viewpoint off of the parking lot that is gorgeous and worth hanging at for a bit.

 - Hiking trails are available in the area that we did not investigate, but I’m sure would be lovely.
 Most people hang in the main area.
-I’d imagine it would be easy to find quiet space walking on the trails off of it.
+I’d imagine it would be easy to find quiet space if you are walking on the trails off of it.